majewsky/wirewrap/README.md

 Etcd = vpn3.example.org:2379
 Etcd = etcd1.example.org:2379
 Etcd = etcd2.example.org:2379
-LeaderKey = /wirewrap/leader
 ```

-The `ID` field is an arbitrary string, but must be the same across all servers and clients.
+The `ID` field is an arbitrary string, but must be the same across all servers and clients, but different for each VPN

-The optional `LeaderKey` (default value as shown above) must be the same across all servers of one VPN, but unique
-among VPNs utilizing the same etcd cluster.
+utilizing the same etcd cluster.